sroibon/postMessage/README.md

 # postMessage
-postMessage() small example of crossorigin communication with React
+small example of crossorigin communication with React.
+Uses @postMessage()

 # To run applications
 Please run `npm i` on each project to install dependencies.